 Recent work: She recently acted for the tenant in Leicester Housing Association v Armstrong, which involved defending a claim for possession.

 Zia Bhaloo QC of Enterprise Chambers

-A key housing barrister with great knowledge of property law.
-She frequently acts for housing providers and is often instructed by leading housing firms.
+A highly respected barrister with excellent knowledge of property law.
+She frequently acts for registered providers on issues relating to redevelopment and regeneration schemes.
+She is also often instructed by leading housing firms.